KnowledgeForwardSolutions/CheckDigits.Net/README.md

 detect many, though not all, twin errors, two digit jump transpositions and jump twin errors.

+`VerhoeffAlgorithm` implements [IMaskedCheckDigitAlgorithm](#imaskedcheckdigitalgorithm) and can be used to validate values that are formatted with non-check digit characters (for example, a credit card number formatted with spaces or dashes).

 #### Details

 * Valid characters - decimal digits ('0' - '9')